vinaya-class/vinaya-class.github.io/README.md

 The text can be kept simple enough to not prescribe opinions, and leave the actual explanation for the teacher to do.

-Extended note text are also a possible idea if desired.
+Extended notes are also a possible idea if desired.

 ## Contributions